 Your study culminates with a six month internship.
 Once you’ve completed that and all coursework, you are eligible to take your Certification Board for Music Therapy Exam.
 With a Music Therapist-Board Certified (MT-BC) designation, you can take on the world or graduate school– 51 percent of Loyola’s music therapy graduates continue their education.

-Designed for students who would like to work with the developmentally disabled, mentally retarded, autistic and older adults, as well as those with psychiatric issues or needing physical rehabilitation.
+Designed for students who would like to work with the developmentally disabled, autistic and older adults, as well as those with psychiatric issues or needing physical rehabilitation.

 Requires an internship and allows for field studies with such area facilities such as River Oaks Hospital, ARC, Association for Retarded Citizens, Lazarasus House (HIV/AIDS), Lambeth House (older adults), Children’s Hospital, and various other health facilities.

 See Bachelor of Music Therapy Degree Requirements »

 Graduate Degree Program

 Master of Music Therapy